 - You can pass credit checks.

-Private equity funding may be an option if the business is very large and needs a lot of funding for aggressive growth.
-This isn’t relevant for most restaurant businesses, but we will cover it here briefly because in the future you never know.
+Private equity funding may be an option if the company is very large and needs a lot of funding for aggressive growth.

 Private equity firms normally manage large capital reserves and deploy this capital into businesses to make a return for investors.

-Many private equity firms have a specialism; naturally, some private equity firms are more active in restaurant investing than others.
+Many private equity firms have a specialism; naturally, some private equity firms are more active in the restaurant industry than others.
 You can read a list here of a few private equity firms that have a lot of investments in the restaurant sector.

 Private Equity firms invest large amounts of money, but for the large level of investment, they normally want to exert a high level of control and take charge of company assets.

-While private equity has a ruthless reputation for putting profit before business they have benefited many restaurant businesses by providing the cash and expertise to help them grow.
+While private equity has a ruthless reputation for putting profit first they have benefited many restaurant businesses by providing the cash and expertise to help them grow.

-- It can provide restaurant businesses with huge capital reserves to grow.
+- It can provide companies with huge capital reserves to grow.